A flat’s front door forms an essential part of the fire compartmentation for a building.

 The flat entrance door is an essential feature of compartmentation and it must meet the required standards if it is to afford suitable protection to residents and others who may be affected.

-What are the required Standards for Fire Doors?
+What are the required Standards/ Regulations for Fire Doors?

 All door-sets should meet the FD30s standard which essentially means that they should be providing 30mins of protection, be fitted with intumescent strips and cold smoke seals, should fit the frame and be self-closing.
 In most cases, 30 minutes of protection is enough, however, it is important to note that there are some instances where a 60 minute or 120 minute fire door might be necessary; for instance, Grade 1 listed buildings that cannot have control measures implemented for issues with compartmentation.